 Armstrong remains a foremost name in the building industry, known and trusted for reliable quality & technological innovations.
-Armstrong’s offers a peerless portfolio of materials (mineral, metal, wood, resin and fabric) and systems (including TECH ZONE which guarantees the integration of services such as lighting, air handling, loudspeakers and chilled beams).
+Armstrong’s offers a peerless portfolio of materials including:

 Armstrong can provide product specifications for a complete range of acoustic solutions (Intelligibility, Concentration and Confidentiality) such as mineral, wood, metal tiles and canopies to invisible in-ceiling speaker systems.